 8. Cuscuta (Dodder Vine)

-Other nicknames include devil’s guts, devil’s hair, devil’s ringlet, and witch’s hair because of its chararcter.
+Other nicknames include devil’s guts, devil’s hair, devil’s ringlet, and witch’s hair because of its characters.

 9. Bladderwort (Utricularia)

-The underwater bladder works like vacuum, it trappes the insect inside.
-It is an incredibly sophisticated trapping mechanism.
+The underwater bladder works like a vacuum.
+It trappes the insect inside.
+It has an incredibly sophisticated trapping mechanism.

 10. Gympie Gympie Tree (Dendrocnide Excelsa)

-Gympe gympie has a reputation to be the most painful tree.
-Its stinging hairs deliver a potent neurotoxin and severe sting from the tree can even be fatal to humans.
+Gympe gympie has a reputation for being the most painful tree.
+Its stinging hairs deliver a potent neurotoxin, and severe sting from the tree can even be fatal to humans.

-All one has to do is touch the plant to feel the effects of the toxins, which includes a burning sensation, aching joints, and swelling under the armpits.
-If you are stung by the gympie gympie tree, be sure to remove the hairs or else they will keep releasing the poison.
+All one has to do is touch the plant to feel the effects of the toxins, which include a burning sensation, aching joints, and swelling under the armpits.
+If you are stung by the gympie gympie tree, be sure to remove the hairs, or else they will keep releasing the poison.